Faculty and Staff

 Associate Dean for Clinical Experiences and Clerkship Director

 Dr. Scott Owings earned a Bachelor of Science from Pittsburg State University and a medical degree from KU School of Medicine-Wichita.
 As a medical student, he was inducted into the Alpha Omega Alpha Honor Society.
 He completed residency at Smoky Hill Family Medicine Residency where he served as chief resident.
 Dr. Owings is a member of STFM, AAFP, KAFP, AMA, Kansas Medical Society, NRHA, and Saline County Medical Society.
-He is currently an associate director for Smoky Hill Family Medicine Residency Program and associate dean of KU School of Medicine-Salina.
-Dr. Owings is the director of the Lukert Academic Society and advisor for the Family Medicine and Rural Medicine interest groups in Salina.
+He is the director of the Lukert Academic Society and advisor for the Family Medicine and Rural Medicine interest groups in Salina.
 Dr. Owings and his wife, Melanie, both from Maize, Kansas, have three children, Olivia, Abram and Beckett.
 When they are not watching the Jayhawks, they enjoy sports and spending time with family and friends.
 His hobbies include carpentry, fishing, hunting and golf.

 Michael Robinson, Ph.D.